ms-iot/content/Contribute.md

 ___

 ##Making changes
 We will be following the GitFlow branching methodology as described at [Altassian](https://www.atlassian.com/git/workflows#!workflow-gitflow).
 Do not check directly into master.

+If you are editing a fork of ms-iot/content, please branch off of gh_pages.

 ###Making a change
 1. Open GitBash